atSistemas/react-base/README.md

 `$ npm run generate:container`

 You'll be asked to provide a name for your container.
-After that, React-base will create all the necessary folder and file template structures you, and will rebuild the file indexes (reducers, models and routes), so you don't have to worry about including all the required imports.
+After that, React-base will create all the necessary folder and file template structures you, and will rebuild the file indexes (routes, reducers, models, etc), so you don't have to worry about including all the required imports.

 After that, you can access to your container from http://localhost:8000/myContainer